 Just the same, the prognosis isn’t encouraging.
 While further solutions are likely to present themselves, the forecast loss of another 3.9 million US pay-TV-video subscribers between 2017 and 2021 points to a turbulent near future for the television industry.

-Erik Brannon is Principal Research Analyst, Television Media, at the IHS Technology Group within IHS Markit
+Erik Brannon is Principal Research Analyst, Television Media, within the IHS Technology Group at IHS Markit

 Posted 31 July 2017